 Intermediate leaders 23 February 2014 – But sometimes you feel a bit bored.
 And you don’t really want to be just another intermediate dancer.
 You want to be one of the ones the women look at in that way.
 Going to classes doesn’t seem to help.
 Sometimes you can do the sequence, it depends who you’re dancing with.
 Sometimes you can’t get there.
 Either way, it’s hard to remember, and hard to take useful notes, and even the girls who were in the class don’t remember the move so on the occasions when you do remember it, you can’t do it at the milonga.

 Choosing a partner dance for social dancing 20 February 2014 – Swing, Salsa, Ballroom, Argentine Tango … Each of the popular social partner dances offers a different experience.
 The music! • The social atmosphere • What people wear • The dance’s own mood • The structure of the dance…

-Emotions on the dance floor 20 November 2013 - Muscle control is just the entry ticket to the party.
-When we arrive we still have choices to make about how to interact, what parts of ourselves to share, and how deeply we seek to connect.
+Emotions on the dance floor 20 November 2013 – Muscle control is just the entry ticket to the party.
+We still have choices to make about how to interact, what parts of ourselves to share, and how deeply we seek to connect.

 Tango vignettes by Ramiro Gigglioti 4 September 2013 – I love to read his column in El Tangauta.
 His book Tango Venom is available in English and Spanish but hard to get.
 I found this German distributor, Abrazos Books, who also offer a number of other interesting tango books in English.